 If you are insured under the national health insurance scheme of an EU/EEA member state or Switzerland, your insurance company can provide you with a European Health Insurance Card (EHIC).
 As long as you do not have paid work in the Netherlands, additional insurance is not required.
 Please be aware that an EHIC is valid for a limited time only, and does not include cover for luggage, liability or legal aid.

-If you are not insured under the national health insurance scheme of an EU/EEA member state or Switzerland, you can apply for insurance at a Dutch insurance company, e.g. at AON Nederland.
+If you are not insured under the national health insurance scheme of an EU/EEA member state or Switzerland and you do not have a job, you can apply for student insurance at a Dutch insurance company, e.g. at AON Nederland.

 Non-EU/EEA Students (On-Campus)